 When you have completed entering and saving all the response sets you need, click “Commit Changes” at the top of the page.

-Importing from Excel - You can also import your response sets in the case that you have a large number to add.
+You can also import your response sets in the case that you have a large number to add.
 First you need to select the "Export to Excel" option.
 This will build an excel file that uses your templates unique fields.
+This template will follow the same prompts you will see when you create a response set manually.
 Complete the fields necessary and then import.
 You can choose to add to the response sets already added to the template or replace all responses sets by either checking or unchecking the box "replace all existing response sets".

 To Edit a Response Set